 What is Cannoli Filling Made of?

-The base of a cannoli filling is sweetened ricotta cheese.
+Just like in my Chocolate Cannoli Bundt Cake, the base for this cannoli filling is sweetened ricotta cheese.
 The cheese is strained of most of its liquid so it thickens enough to be piped into a crispy pastry shell.

 Marsala wine, cinnamon, and orange zest are common flavors in cannoli filling.
 The filling is sweetened with powdered sugar (confectioners sugar) and vanilla extract.